 Design note: it’s generally a good idea to check 3D Warehouse models in SketchUp before import into Blender.

-Once the 3D Warehouse file has been downloaded and saved open it into SketchUp (Make, Shop or Pro) and from the File menu select Export, 3D Model… – File » Export » 3D Model….
-Set any options as required and export to generate a file Blender can import.
+Once the 3D Warehouse file has been downloaded and saved, open it into SketchUp (non-browser based stand-alone Make, Shop or Pro only) and from the File menu select Export, 3D Model… – File » Export » 3D Model….
+Set any options as required and export to generate an FBX, DAE or other file Blender can import.

 To open the 3D Warehouse file in Blender 2.8 it needs to be imported.
 From the File menu click Import, then Collada (Default) (DAE) – File » Import » Collada (Default) (DAE).
 In the File Browser find and select the DAE file previously exported or saved from 3D Warehouse and click the Import COLLADA button top-right.
 Blender will import the file and return to the 3D View displaying the model scaled, sized and positioned as it was originally.

-Design note: 3D Warehouse files produced in SketchUp may appear untextured in Blender 2.8, necessitating additional clean up, despite Material, Texture and Image data being brought in with the file.
+Important: 3D Warehouse files produced in SketchUp (all versions) may appear untextured in Blender, necessitating additional clean up, despite Material, Texture and Image data being brought in with the file.